This guidance applies to worldwide group periods of account ending before or straddling 1 April 2017.

 - The worldwide measure (the ‘available amount’) is taken from the figures that make up the consolidated accounts of the worldwide group.
 In other words, the figure is an accounts based figure.

 - The UK measure (the ‘tested expense amount’) is tax based, and is derived from figures that would otherwise be brought into account as deductions for corporation tax purposes.
 It includes both intra-group and external finance expenses payable by the UK group companies.
 The tested expense amount is the aggregate of each relevant group company that has a net financing deduction.
 If relevant group company A has finance expenses of 100 and finance income of 40, it has a net financing deduction of 60.
 If relevant group company A has a net financing deduction of 40, relevant group company B has a net financing deduction of 60, and relevant group company C has net finance income of 50, the tested expense amount is 100; the net finance income of C is not taken into account.

 - Where the amount of net finance expense for any relevant group company is less than £500,000, then that company is ignored; the net finance expense is not included in the calculation of the tested expense amount.
-HMT have the power to amend the figure of £500,000 by way of an affirmative regulation making power.
+The group may elect that these de minimis rules do not apply.

 - Where the tested expense amount is greater than the available amount, the excess is disallowed (this is referred to as the “total disallowed amount”).
 The group provides a statement 12 months after the end of the period of account that sets out how the disallowance will be allocated among the UK members of the group - the group decides how the disallowance is to be allocated among the companies.